 When the VTS system is established in inland waters, it is may be prone to radar clutter and low resolution.
 Due to the large number of vessels being tracked, the AIS signal may become less reliable or even lost.
 The VTS alarm function may be difficult to use effectively.
 CCTV, therefore, has an increased importance as an inland VTS sensor, especially when linked with Vessel Tracking and Tracing (VTT).

-When the VTS covers a relatively long and narrow section of a waterway, the VHF working channels of adjacent VTS centres upstream and downstream may be similar or even the same resulting in interference.
+When the VTS covers a long and narrow section of a waterway, the VHF working channels of adjacent VTS centres upstream and downstream may be similar or even the same resulting in interference.

-Inland waters are close to shore and in areas covered by Wi-Fi or other mobile networks, thus, ship-to-shore communication can be carried out in a more timely and effective manner through these network.
+Inland waters are close to shore and in areas covered by Wi-Fi or other mobile networks, thus, ship-to-shore communication can be carried out in a more timely and effective manner through these networks.
 However, public mobile networks should not be used to transmit distress signals.

 AIS applied in inland waters is compatible with the maritime AIS, it enables a direct data exchange between sea-going ships and inland vessels navigating in mixed traffic areas.